48 hours in Oslo at Christmas time

 5 p.m. - From Oslo Airport take the express train labelled "Drammen" to the National Theatre station.

 6 p.m. - Wander among food and gift booths surrounding the Spikersuppa ice-skating rink, bracketed by Parliament and the ornate National Theatre.
-Skate rental: 45 crowns.
 Overlooking the scene is the Royal Palace, windows aglow.

 7 p.m. - Next door to the Grand, check off some holiday gift-buying at the century-old Freia chocolate shop.